segmentio/segment-docs/src/unify/data-graph/data-graph.md

   - '/unify/linked-profiles/data-graph'
 ---

-The Data Graph is a semantic layer unifying all your customer datasets, enabling you to define relationships between any entity data set in the warehouse (i.e. accounts, subscriptions, households, products, etc) with the Segment Profiles you send with Profiles Sync.
+The Data Graph is a semantic layer unifying all your customer datasets, enabling you to define relationships between any entity data set in the warehouse (i.e. accounts, subscriptions, households, products, etc.) with the Segment Profiles you send with [Profiles Sync](/docs/unify/profiles-sync/).
 Once defined, the Data Graph allows you to make this rich relational data accessible to marketers and business stakeholders to empower them to create targeted and personalized customer engagements.
 - **[Linked Audiences](/docs/engage/audiences/linked-audiences/)**: Enables marketers to self-serve and build targeting logic based on any data sets defined in the Data Graph unlocking a world of new hyper-personalized campaigns.
 - **[Linked Events](/docs/unify/data-graph/linked-events/)**: Enables data teams to enrich event streams, in real time, with any data set coming from a data warehouse or data lake, and send those enriched events to any Destination.
 Available for Destinations Actions and Functions.